TheHimanshuBairwa/Food-Plate-Image-Segmentation-using-U-Net/README.md

 # Food-Plate-Image-Segmentation-using-U-Net

-GPU - 31 mins to run for 30 Epochs
+GPU - 31 mins to run for 30 Epochs.